 Table of Contents

 From AI-driven logistics to fintech platforms going global from day one, Dubai’s tech scene is growing faster than ever.
-In 2024, the city recorded a 120% jump in new digital startups, and the UAE’s IT sector hit $5.3 billion, proving that the region isn’t just adopting tech, it’s leading it.
+In 2026, the city recorded a 120% jump in new digital startups, and the UAE’s IT sector hit $5.3 billion, proving that the region isn’t just adopting tech, it’s leading it.
+Not only this, but the UAE’s IT services market is also projected to grow to $12.5 billion by 2033, driven by increasing digitalization across various sectors.

 For Indian entrepreneurs especially, starting an IT company in Dubai is an incredible opportunity.
 With strong UAE-India trade ties, cultural familiarity, and a huge demand for Indian tech talent and solutions, Dubai offers a smooth runway to scale globally—right from day one.